Logius-standaarden/fsc-core/specifications.md

 - The Peer ID provided by the X.509 certificate used by the Manager of the Peer providing the Service matches the value of the field `grant.data.service.peer_id`
 - The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Service providing Peer matches the value of the field `grant.data.outway.peer_id`
 - The Service provided in the field `grant.data.service.name` is offered by the Peer provided in the field `grant.data.service.peer_id`
-- A Public key fingerprint also called thumbprint is provided in the field `grant.data.outway.public_key_thumbprint`
+- A Public key thumbprint is provided in the field `grant.data.outway.identification.public_key_thumbprint`.
+This validation should only be performed when the value of `grant.outway.identification.type` equals `OUTWAY_IDENTIFICATION_TYPE_PUBLIC_KEY_THUMBPRINT`
+- A domain name is provided in the field `grant.data.outway.identification.domain_name`.
+This validation should only be performed when the value of `grant.outway.identification.type` equals `OUTWAY_IDENTIFICATION_TYPE_DOMAIN_NAME`
 - If `grant.data.properties` is provided, it **MUST** be a valid JSON Object

 Signature requirements: